zhiwenh/devchain/README.md

 ## Usage

 ### Initialize
-In your terminal type:
+Go to the directory where you'll like devchain to be and in your terminal at type:

 ```
 -> devchain
 ```
 The first time you use the command it will initialize devchain.

-In your current directory this will create a folder called `devchain/`, a file called `devgenesis.json`, and a file called `devconfig.js`.
+This will create a folder called `devchain/`, a file called `devgenesis.json`, and a file called `devconfig.js`.
 The folder will contain your Ethereum blockchain data such as blocks and accounts.
 The file `devgenesis.json` is your blockchain's genesis file, which contains the data for the blockchain's first block.
 [Go here](http://ethereum.stackexchange.com/questions/2376/what-does-each-genesis-json-parameter-mean) to learn more about the genesis file.

 The genesis file's most useful property is the "difficulty".
 The difficulty refers to how fast new blocks can be mined.
 You can set a low difficulty for development purposes or a high difficulty to mimic actual production.